MarcSymonds/Word-Clock-v4/README.md

 # Word-Clock-v4
 Version 4 of my Word Clock.
 Now uses an Arduino and WS2812 RGB LEDs.

-My original Word Clock used a PICAXE microcontroller and plain, white, LEDs to show the time.
+My original Word Clock used a PICAXE microcontroller and plain white LEDs to show the time.

 This version is a complete redesign and uses and Arduino Nano and WS2812B RGD LEDs to show the time in various colours.